-Mixed bag of 80s
+mixed bag of 80s

 Achill Moser’s landscapes and travel tips

-Reading this book is like eating from a mixed bag of nuts.
-Some of them you might like, while others don’t quite suite your taste.
-I found the travelogue parts a bit too “dreamy”, with AM displaying a strong liking for the poetic aspects of traveling.
+Reading this book is like having a bag of trail-mix.
+There are always some kinds of nuts or raisins you prefer over the others.
+I found the travelogue parts a bit too “dreamy”, with Moser taking a deep dive into the poetic aspects of traveling.
 Sort of like watching a movie with too many (and too long) panoramic shots.

 I thought Moser’s insights about China were not very original, but they provided a non-China-expert view of the country as it was in the 1980s, and I thought that was pretty interesting.

 who might want to read this

 Moser’s feats of walking the through Gobi Desert and riding a boat down the Yangtze are pretty impressive.
 His storytelling is basically good, though I would have liked the book to have more of a storyline.
 His writing style is okay.
 His observations and insights are historically relevant but not very original.

 If you’re a die-hard China fan, or if you’re interested in this particular form of adventure, then this book might be just right for you.